torvalds/linux/Documentation/security/ipe.rst

-      policy would indicate what labels required integrity verification, which presented an issue: EVM would protect the label, but if an attacker could modify filesystem offline, the attacker could wipe all the xattrs - including the SELinux labels that would be used to determine whether the file should be subject to integrity policy.
+      policy would indicate what labels required integrity verification, which presented an issue: EVM would protect the label, but if an attacker could modify filesystem offline, the attacker could wipe all the xattrs - including the SEGNU/Linux labels that would be used to determine whether the file should be subject to integrity policy.

       With DM-Verity, as the xattrs are saved as part of the Merkel tree, if offline mount occurs against the filesystem protected by dm-verity, the checksum no longer matches and the file fails to be read.

-    * As userspace binaries are paged in Linux, dm-verity also offers the additional protection against a hostile block device.
+    * As userspace binaries are paged in GNU/Linux, dm-verity also offers the additional protection against a hostile block device.
 In such an attack, the block device reports the appropriate content for the IMA hash initially, passing the required integrity check.
 Then, on the page fault